 Action without a Meeting.
 Any vote of the Promoter Members may be taken without a meeting if the Corporation delivers a written (including electronic) ballot to the Promoter Members entitled to vote on the matter and conducts that vote in accordance with the California Nonprofit Mutual Benefit Corporation Law.
 Approval by a majority of those members in good standing as Promoter Members immediately before a vote will constitute the approval of the matter submitted to the vote.

+Liability.
+No Member will be personally liable for the debts, liabilities or obligations of this Corporation

 Board of Directors

 Powers.
 Except as otherwise provided by California Nonprofit Mutual Benefit Corporation Law, in the Articles or in these Bylaws, the Board will direct all affairs of the Corporation and may exercise all powers available to a corporation under applicable law, including without limitation the power to authorize officers or agents to enter into contracts, execute financial instruments, and make other commitments on behalf of the Corporation.
 All corporate powers are exercised by or under authority of the Board.